-Transform the everyday humble carrot into a spectacular side with this easy Honey Maple Roasted Carrots recipe!
+Transform the everyday humble carrot into a spectacular side with this easy, make-ahead Honey Maple Roasted Carrots recipe!
 Be sure to make plenty as they will disappear quickly!

 Make ahead side dish

+What’s the process?
+Easy!
 The carrots are sliced diagonally, giving them lots of surfaces to caramelize, and tossed with olive oil, maple syrup, honey, coriander, sea salt and fresh pepper.
-Next, I spread them out on a sheet pan (you can do all of this ahead of time) and pop the little guys in a piping hot oven.
+Then just spread them out on a sheet pan (you can do all of this ahead of time) and pop the little guys in a piping hot oven.
 25 minutes later they’re glistening and so beautifully caramelized, it’s almost impossible to resist sneaking one or two before they hit the serving bowl.
-Add a beautiful garnish of sesame seeds, pomegranate arils and fresh herbs and this simple dish will be sure to bring oohs and aahs when you proudly present them at the dinner table.
+Add a beautiful garnish of sesame seeds, pomegranate arils and sprinkle of chopped, fresh herbs just before serving.
+This simple dish will be sure to bring oohs and aahs when you proudly present it at the dinner table.

 Just peel and slice the carrots early in the day and they’ll be ready to be served for dinner with minimal effort.
 Oh, and like I said before, make plenty.
 Two pounds sounds like a lot of carrots but, I promise, they’ll be gone in a flash!